New Rider Training Course

 What motorcycle training facilities do you have?

 So much more than just a shed!
-Our CBT training site in East Grinstead has the largest enclosure in West Sussex; over 15000 sq ft to safely practise in, along with full classroom, kitchen and toilet facilities.
-Our Crawley site is the only CBT training site in Crawley itself and has two areas, both well over 12000 sq ft training area along with on site kitchen, classroom and toilets.
+Our CBT training sites in East Grinstead and Crawley have the largest enclosure in West Sussex; over 15000 sq ft to safely practise in, along with full classroom, kitchen and toilet facilities.
+MTS is the only training school with a CBT site in Crawley itself and our site has two areas, both well over 12000 sq ft each, so ideal for New Rider Courses as well as CBTs.
 At our Burgess Hill site we have 3 separate areas to use so once again, plenty of space for getting the hang of things.
 We also have use of the leisure centre facilities including the vending machines and Costa cafe!